 Including sex and relationships?
 Yes, including that.
 The Bechdel Test stipulates that at least one scene contains two women talking about something else.

 I’m an actor who doesn’t identify as female.
 Can I participate in readings?
 Many scripts will indeed feature non-female roles.
 Also, we very much want to have anyone who likes talking about plays participate.
+In addition: part of our ongoing discussion includes, 'what do we mean by 'female,' anyway?'

 But I have this amazing script with an incredibly layered and dimensional female character!
 Can’t I submit it anyway?
 We know there are many, many, many amazing roles for women in plays and films that do not pass the Bechdel Test.
 This series, though, is for plays and screenplays that do.